Last update 12.10.2021

 FOR HOW LONG?

-- The self-isolation time can be shortened if the test is repeated on day 7 and is negative.
+- The self-isolation time can be shortened if the RNS test is performed on day 7 and is negative.

 IS SICK LEAVE POSSIBLE?